What is a good Runner’s Meal Plan?

 - Hydration: A minimum of 2 liters of fluid per day

-This breakdown includes six separate meals and snacks, from a pre-run carb-filled snack to dinner.
+This breakdown includes six meals and snacks, from pre-run carb-filled snacks to dinner.
 However, this is not what a pre-race or pre-long run day would look like, as the carbohydrate load would increase for optimum performance.
-You can check out our carb-loading information here.

 This is a day-to-day runner’s meal plan; the breakdown above doesn’t include consumption while training.
 Any training session exceeding one hour consists of an extra carbohydrate consumption of 50g of carbs per hour for this particular runner, (example: 2 sports gels), plus plenty of fluid.